 If you're craving something super interesting to cure all your dreaded moments of boredom, then look no further!
 Not only will these top history resources help all those twiddling-your-thumbs moments, but they'll make you feel like the most informed you ever!

 There are are many resources that will help you gain knowledge in history, but we wanted to find the very best!
-As well as expert history tutoring and discussion forums, where you can discuss history related topics with people having similar interests, we have found the best history (and some prehistoric) apps, websites, videos, podcasts and books to give you some smashing convo worthy content!
+As well as discussion forums, where you can discuss history related topics with people having similar interests, we have found the best history (and some prehistoric) apps, websites, videos, podcasts and books to give you some smashing convo worthy content!

 History is a vital aspect of the human condition; it shapes our identity and fosters a better understanding of the world we live in.
 Easy-to-read articles are regularly published on the app and website, and the editorial team ensure that they adhere to a high standard of academic excellence in line with curricula around the globe.

 Among students they surveyed, 84% claimed the app helped improve their academic performance and they inspired 80% readers to learn more about history.
 Ancient History Encyclopedia is a resource you can trust.